qwertyprob/TrainTracker/README.md

 - Display a list of currently running trains.
 - Highlight trains with significant delays.
 - Allow users to log incidents with details.
-- Store and retrieve incident history from a database.
+- Store and retrieve incident history from the database via the API.

 ---